lunayuehuang/MSE544_ImageSegmentation/README.md

 # Part 1 — Dataset Preparation

-Converts LabelMe polygon annotations into U-Net binary integer masks (PNG).
+In Part 1, you will turn the raw MoS₂ images and their LabelMe polygon annotations into the binary integer masks (`background = 0`, `defect = 1`) that the U-Net will train on.
+You will also crop each original image into 256 × 256 patches, apply augmentation to the training patches only, and write the final dataset out to `mos2_dataset/`.
+By the end of this part, you should have a clean train/val split with sanity-checked masks and a clear sense of how imbalanced the defect class is.

-### Cell 4 — Settings
+### Step A. Settings

 Central configuration for the dataset-prep stage: input/output folder paths, the patch size (`PATCH=256`), whether to drop empty patches, and the `label → class index` map. **Change `PATCH` here if you want to experiment with different patch sizes** (e.g. 128 or 384) — the rest of Part 1 will follow.